Thenlie/Streamability/docs/usage.md

 npm install
 ```

-6. Next, you need to run the set up command:
+6. To ensure git-hooks run during commits, you need to run the set up command:

 ```s
 npm run setup
 ```
-This will ensure the projects git hooks run during the pre-commit step.

-7. Finally, you will need to install [docker](https://www.docker.com/) one your machine.
-This is used to run the local Supabase server.
+7. You will need to install [docker](https://www.docker.com/) on your machine to run the local Supabase server.
+Follow the installation instruction on the docker website for your specific OS.

+8. Finally, you will need to fill out the `.env` file.
+Use the `.env.template` as a guide.

+`VITE_SUPABASE_URL` & `VITE_SUPABASE_ANON_KEY` come from supabase.
+For local development, these keys will be output by the `npm run db-start` command.
+To have the keys automatically written to you .env file, use the command `npm run db-start-env`.

+`VITE_MOVIEDB_KEY` comes from The Movie Database.
+Navigate to [https://www.themoviedb.org/](https://www.themoviedb.org/) and create a free account.
+Navigate to your profile setting and click on "API" there you will see your API key or a button to generate one.

 This should be everything you need to move on to the usage instructions!